~ Join our organization! ~

 4. Submit a current copy of all ASU unofficial transcripts.

-- Students who miss this deadline will have to wait until the Fall 2019 application period to apply for membership.
+- Students who miss the Spring 2019 deadline will have to wait until the Fall 2019 application period to apply for membership.

 - Review all directions and requirements APS Application Instructions